MaterializeInc/materialize/doc/user/content/sql/drop-source.md

 DROP SOURCE my_source CASCADE;
 ```

-### Remove a table only if it has no dependent views
+### Remove a source only if it has no dependent views

+You can use either of the following commands:

 ```sql
 DROP SOURCE my_source;